dacarva/safe-call/README.md

 # Vox Guard

 ## Overview
-Vox Guard is an application that leverages zero knowledge proofs to enable anonymous reporting and receive donations on USDC for victims of domestic and sexual violence.
-The application is built using Next.js for the frontend, Express for the backend, and Hardhat for smart contract development.
+**Vox Guard** is an application that leverages zero knowledge proofs to enable anonymous reports from victims of domestic and sexual violence as well as to receive anoynumous donations on USDC for NGOs and other organizations working to tackle these issues.
+The application is built using Next.js for the frontend and backend, and Hardhat for smart contracts development.

 ## Table of Contents
 - [Vox Guard](#vox-guard)